aljacor/HeroesVillains/Readme.md

 Heroes and villains is a web application made to search for characters from different universes.

 ## Requirements
-- Net Framework 4.7.1 installed
+- Net Core 3.1 installed
 - Visual Studio 2019 or higher

 ## Instructions